Maurice Kyle

 Maurice Kyle (8 November 1937 – 16 January 1981) was an English footballer who played for Oxford United, Southend United, Worcester City and Bath City.

+Career

 During his spell at Oxford, he played 275 league games, and he is seventh highest in the overall list of appearances.
 Although joining Oxford United in 1959, his transfer didn't officially go through until 1962 when the team joined The Football League.